IHE/RAD.IRA/input/pagecontent/volume-1.md

   </tbody>
 </table>

-## 1:XX.3 RTC-IMR Required Actor Groupings
+## 1:XX.3 IRA Required Actor Groupings

 An actor from this profile (Column 1) shall implement all of the required transactions and/or content modules in this profile ***in addition to all*** of the requirements for the grouped actor (Column 3).